 We do not recommend that you ignore your rent arrears – it is always best to speak to someone to help you get back in control of your finances.

-Having spoken to your Housing Officer, if you are still struggling with your finances, then your Housing Officer will refer you to our Financial Inclusion Officer for further help and advice.
+Having spoken to your Tenancy Officer, if you are still struggling with your finances, then your Tenancy Officer will refer you to our Income Recovery and Financial Inclusion team for further help and advice.

-Our Financial Inclusion Officer will be able to offer you advice on ways to manage your money, and if you’re in arrears they will be able to help you find a way to pay these off.
+Our Income Recovery and Financial Inclusion team will be able to offer you advice on ways to manage your money, and if you’re in arrears they will be able to help you find a way to pay these off.

 The advice we can offer, includes: